-In this Charter, in determining whether a "material relationship" exists, the Board will consider the following:
+In this Charter, in determining whether a "material relationship" exists, the Board will consider the following factors:

-- Any direct or indirect interest, position, association or relationship that could reasonably influence, or could reasonably be perceived to influence, in a material way, the Director's capacity to bring an independent view to decisions in relation to the Company, act in the best interests of the Company and represent the interests of the Company's financial product holders generally. - A relationship as a principal, director or senior employee of a provider of material professional services to the Company or Group or an employee materially associated with the service provided, in each case, whether currently or within the last 12 months. - Whether the person is employed in an executive capacity by the Company or Group held currently or at any time within the past three years and there has not been a period of at least three years between ceasing such employment and serving on the Board. - A relationship as a material customer or supplier of Spark New Zealand (including as a Director or Officer of the customer or supplier) or an associated person or affiliate thereof or a party to a material contract with the Company or Group, at any time within the past three years. - A relationship as a substantial product holder of Spark New Zealand or an associated person of that substantial product holder (other than solely as a consequence of being a Director of Spark New Zealand). - A current, or within the last three years, material contractual relationship with the Company or Group, other than as a Director. - A relationship of close family ties with any person who falls within any of the categories described above.
+- Any direct or indirect interest, position, association or relationship that could reasonably influence, or could reasonably be perceived to influence, in a material way, the Director's capacity to bring an independent view to decisions in relation to the Company, act in the best interests of the Company and represent the interests of the Company's financial product holders generally. - A relationship as a principal, director or senior employee of a provider of material professional services (other than an external auditor) to the Company or Group or an employee materially associated with the service provided, in each case, whether currently or within the last 12 months. - A relationship as an employee of an external auditor to the Company or the group whether currently or within the last three years. - Whether the person is employed in an executive capacity by the Company or Group held currently or at any time within the past three years.

+- Whether the person is currently deriving, or within the last 12 months derived a substantial portion of his, her or their annual revenue from the Company. - A relationship as a material customer or supplier of Spark New Zealand (including as a Director or Officer of the customer or supplier) or an associated person or affiliate thereof or a party to a material contract with the Company or Group, currently or at any time within the past three years. - A relationship as a substantial product holder of Spark New Zealand or an associated person of that substantial product holder. - A current, or within the last three years, material contractual relationship with the Company or Group, other than as a Director. - A relationship of close family ties or personal relationship (including close social or business connections) with any person who falls within any of the categories described above. - A relationship of having been a Director of Spark New Zeland for a period of 12 years or more.

 In certain circumstances, the mere existence of a relationship in some of the categories described above, or the fact that a Director has served on the Board for a period which could reasonably be perceived to interfere with the Director's ability to act in the best interests of the Company or financial product holders generally, may not necessarily mean that the Director is not independent.
 Rather, in those cases, the materiality of the relationship will need to be assessed by the Board to determine whether it might interfere, or might reasonably be seen to interfere, with the Director's capacity to bring an independent judgment to bear on issues before the Board and to act in the best interests of the Company and to represent the interests of its financial product holders generally.
 In circumstances where the materiality of the relationship is required to be assessed by the Board and the Board is of the opinion that the relationship does not compromise the independence of the Director, the Board will disclose in the annual report the nature of the relationship in question and an explanation as to why the Board is of that opinion.
+Specifically, if a factor listed in the material relationships table above exists for any Director, the Board will expressly disclose the interest, relationship or position that triggers that factor and describe why, despite its existence, the Director is independent.